ItsmeEric/mylinks/README.md

 ## 🔖 Layout

 You can visualize the project here [THIS LINK](https://www.figma.com/file/J1Z33MISC22YZB8wfxiIns/NLW-Copa-Explorer/duplicate).
-You must have a figma account [Figma](https://figma.com) to have access to it.
+You must have a [Figma](https://figma.com) account to have access to it.

 ## :memo: License